 She has been doing independent research in conservation techniques and procedures in Indian context.

 She has worked on the conservation of wall-paintings of Sri Harmandir Sahib Ji (The Golden temple at Amritsar.
 The project is getting a lot of appreciation for the organized and ethical treatment has provided.
 It is for the first time in the history of Sri Harmandir Sahib Ji (The Golden Temple) that wall painting conservation and preservation is being done in a scientific manner, keeping the codes of Ethics into consideration while decision making.
-Another project just completed is of the Conservation of Krishna Temple at Kishankot, Gurdaspur, Punjab.
+Other projects completed are of the Conservation of Krishna Temple at Kishankot, Gurdaspur, Punjab and Krishna temple at Ramtatwali, Punjab.

 In her private Conservation Laboratory, she is not only providing conservation services, but also mentoring young aspiring conservators and archaeologists by the way of training and paid internships.